ottoinfo/SaatchiCodeChallenge2020/public/CHALLENGE.md

 1. Retrieve artwork data from an [API endpoint](http://localhost:3000/api/data) on starting the application

-2. Reduce that data into the global state
+2. Dispatch/Reduce that data into the Redux Store

+3. Display Artworks in `ArtworkList.js`, instructions in File

-3. Hook up the search box so it filters the artworks displayed by artwork title on keyup.
+4. Hook up the search box so it filters the artworks displayed by attribute `artworkTitle` on keyup.
 This should be done in the redux way:

    - create an action to `dispatch`